Nativity play

 A Nativity play or Christmas pageant is a play which recounts the story of the Nativity of Jesus.
 It is usually performed at Christmas, the feast of the Nativity.
+For the Christian celebration of Christmas, the viewing of the Nativity play is one of the oldest Christmastime traditions, with the first reenactment of the Nativity of Jesus taking place in A.D.
+1223 in the Italian town of Greccio.

 Liturgical

 The term "Nativity Drama" is used by Wellesz in his discussion of the troparion hymns in the Christmas liturgy of Byzantine Rite Churches, from Sophronius in the seventh century.
 Goldstein argues that the label "drama" is misleading, that the troparia are more akin to an oratorio than a play, and that the form is not a precursor of later more decidedly dramatic forms.